 Myopia Management

-It’s important to understand that there is no cure for myopia.
-However, there are more treatments now available to slow this progression.
-Two of the most exciting are the new MiSight contact lenses and low-dose atropine eye drops.
+It’s important to understand that there is no cure for myopia; however, there are a variety of treatments now available that can help slow down myopic progression.
+Two of the most exciting developments are the new MiSight contact lenses and low-dose Atropine eye drops.
 MiSight 1 day contact lenses are the first and only FDA-approved lens to treat children’s myopia.
 The earlier treatment starts, the less nearsighted they become.

-The Eyecare Center of Leesburg is working with families to help slow the progression of myopia.
-We develop a personalized treatment plan using the newly approved FDA MiSight contact lenses and the therapy of Atropine drops.
-Other treatment plans involve soft and gas permeable specialty contact lenses.
-Often these materials are used in conjunction with the Atropine drops.
-Myopia Control Treatment is not covered by medical or vision insurance; however, it can be reimbursed under Flex/HSA benefits.
+Eyecare Associates of Nampa is passionate about working with families to help slow down the progression of myopia.
+We develop a personalized treatment plan using the newly-approved FDA MiSight contact lenses and appropriate application of Atropine eye drops.
+Other treatment plans involve soft and gas-permeable specialty contact lenses.
+Often these materials are used in conjunction with Atropine drops.
+While many medical and vision insurance plans do not cover Myopia Control Treatment, it can be reimbursed under Flex/HSA benefits and our staff will work with you to ensure that cost is not a factor that prohibits your child from benefitting from treatment that can slow their myopic progression.

 Many countries, including the United States, are noting unprecedented rates of myopia diagnosis among children.
 The greatest increase is occurring in Asian countries.
 Today, 25% to 42% more American children have myopia compared with to 30 years ago.
-Researchers have identified a genetic link in families for myopia.
-Yet, the recent dramatic increase isn’t fully known.
+Researchers have identified a genetic link in families for myopia, but the recent dramatic increase isn’t fully understood yet.
 Some question if children’s play activities may contribute to developing myopia.
 Studies have looked at sun exposure and the incidence of myopia.
 Children exposed to less daylight developed myopia at a higher rate.
-Some believe that increased screen-time is the culprit.
+Some believe that increased screen-time may also be a culprit.